-In some countries, some of the technical choices and part of the network planning is done by the regulator.
+In some countries, some of the technical choices and part of the network planning is done by the Regulator.
 These functions are indicated with dotted lines in the roadmap.
-The related activities are listed in chapters 6.2 and 6.3 for DTTB and MTV networks, respectively.
+The related activities are listed in Chapter 6.2 and 6.3 for DTTB and MTV networks respectively.

-Depending on the detail with which the regulator wants to prescribe station characteristics and coverage that should be achieved, the activities related to the functional blocks 4.1 to 4.7 and 5.1 to 5.7 regarding DTTB and MTV respectively, may involve detailed calculations with advanced planning software.
+Depending on the detail with which the Regulator wants to prescribe station characteristics and coverage that should be achieved, the activities related to the functional blocks 4.1 to 4.7 and 5.1 to 5.7 regarding DTTB and MTV respectively, may involve detailed calculations with advanced planning software.
 This is in particular the case when:

-- The GE06 Plan entries are allotments and the regulator wants to licence assignments; - A certain degree of coverage will be defined in the licence.
+- The GE06 Plan entries are allotments and the Regulator wants to license assignments; - A certain degree of coverage will be defined in the license.

-In functional blocks 4.3, as described in the guidelines in chapter 4.3, the results of network planning exercises are compared with the principles defined in step 4.2 (Design principles and network architecture), which in turn is based on business plan and customer proposition.
-In the case where the regulator is carrying out these activities, instead of business plan and customer proposition, network planning results should be compared with the objectives formulated in DTTB/MTV regulation and ASO plan.
+In functional blocks 4.3, as described in the guidelines in Chapter 4.3, the results of network planning exercises are compared with the principles defined in step 4.2 (Design principles and network architecture), which in turn is based on business plan and customer proposition.
+In the case where the Regulator is carrying out these activities, instead of business plan and customer proposition, network planning results should be compared with the objectives formulated in DTTB/MTV regulation and ASO plan.

-Consultation with market parties in international frequency coordination
+Consultation with market parties an international frequency coordination